AmaaniGoose/Cremation/README.md

 # Overview

 Good news travels slowly, bad news has wings.
 In these uncertain times, tragedy often strikes fast and it strikes hard.
 The objective of the project is to design a virtual memorial where people can pay their respects to the dear departed on an hauntingly artistic website.
+Moreover people sharing similar trauma would be able to connect with each other and help in the process of healing.

 # Goals